by Paul Hiebert, some minor editing by Howard Culbertson

 A second error is "reductionism," the attempt to interpret all observations by reducing them to a single level of analysis.
 By this process, for instance, ideas are explained purely in terms of electron flows in the brain; life is defined only in terms of chemical equations; and human culture is described only by biological needs and instincts.

-Obviously a person is a physical creature, whose body can be analyzed in terms of physical equations; he also has a life which can be studied in biological terms.
+Obviously, a person is a physical creature whose body can be analyzed in terms of physical equations.
+That person also has a life that can be studied in biological terms.
 However, the biological concept of "life" cannot be reduced to purely physical terms and chemical equations without changing its meaning.
 Likewise, "ideas" can be thought of as electrical impulses within the nervous system; but in other contexts, it is meaningful to speak of them as "concepts" and as ways of thinking that are something more than electrical pulses.
-For instance, a young man does not say to his fiancee, "I love you.
+For instance, a young man does not say to his fiancée, "I love you.
 My heart rate is up forty beats a minute, and my adrenaline secretion is up 15 percent."

 At another level of analysis, social institutions are composed of individuals, but they also retain an existence apart from any specific set of individuals and cannot be reduced to purely psychological processes.
-A school, for example, continues to operate in normal fashion when one group of students and faculty has been replaced by another.
+For example, a school continues to operate normally even when one group of students and faculty has been replaced by another.

-TOWARD A SYNTHESIS Any holistic approach to humankind must integrate various models into a broader framework without the loss of understanding that each model can bring.
+Any holistic approach to humankind must integrate various models into a broader framework without the loss of understanding that each model can bring.
 Anthropology tries to achieve this by accepting multiple models and then showing the interactions between them.
 (See Figure 2.1.)
 For instance, people's physical characteristics obviously affect the kind of culture they build and the ways in which they relate to fellow human beings.
-To see this, you need only imagine what the world would be like if even slight changes were made in the body.
+To see this, you only need to imagine what the world would be like if slight changes were made in the human body.
 What types of buildings, furniture, cars, and cities would people build if they were ten feet tall, had a tail, or reached sexual maturation at twenty-four instead of twelve?
 What would social relationships be like if there were three sexes?